 The bulk of the game, for most players, will be spent in the Remembrance section, which strides the line between a traditional adventure game and a visual novel.
 After the prologue, the player can choose between the 13 characters as they are unlocked by specific events or by completing waves in the Destruction.

 “Each of the characters is steeped in and inspired by pop culture while maintaining their own identity.”

 Throughout the playthrough, I could not help but be reminded of fellow mech pilot Shinji Ikari from Neon Genesis Evangelion.
 Like Juro, each character is steeped in and inspired by pop culture while maintaining their own identity.
 True to its shojo-leanings, all of 13 Sentinels’ protagonists are paired up with a romantic interest, including one LGBTQ pairing.
-Though it is somewhat poorly-handled, it is still one of the better examples of such Atlas has published in recent years.
+Though it is somewhat poorly handled, it is still one of the better examples Atlas has published in recent years.